Drennan98/TeeTime/README.md

 - Deploy the project.
 (Enable automatic deploys if you wish for your project to deploy whenever you make a commit).

+# Forking 🍴

+- Forking a repository on GitHub essentially means creating a copy of someone else's project repository.
+One benefit of this would be that you can make changes to the project without affecting the original repo.
+To fork a repo, **please follow the below steps:**

+1. On GitHub, navigate to the GitHub repository you would like to fork.

+2. In the top right hand corner, you will see a fork button, click this to fork the desired repo. (note: you cannot fork your own repo's so this button will be greyed out on your own repo's).

+3. Once you hit the fork button, it will bring you to the **"Create a new fork screen"**.

+4. You can then hit the green **"Create fork"** button.

 # Bugs

 - The "Email (optional):" heading still shows in the form even though I have set the input to hidden.
 At the time of writing this readme, I did not have time to fix this issue.